Last updated on August 31st, 2022 at 10:39 am

-A recent report released by the US Chemical Safety Board (CSB) looks at a series of accidents that occurred over a 33-hour period on January 22 and 23, 2010 at the DuPont Corporation’s Belle, West Virginia, chemical manufacturing plant.
+A recent report released by the US Chemical Safety Board (CSB) looks at a series of accidents that occurred over 33 hours on January 22 and 23, 2010, at the DuPont Corporation’s Belle, West Virginia, chemical manufacturing plant.

-A number of significant failures occurred, but I want to focus on one passage from the press release that is telling, particularly considering that DuPont is seen as a class leader when it comes to worker safety.
+A number of significant failures occurred, but I want to focus on one passage from the telling press release, particularly considering that DuPont is seen as a class leader regarding worker safety.
 I would encourage you to read the entire release.
-You can also have a look at the DuPont investigation details on the CSB site.
+You can also look at the DuPont investigation details on the CSB site.
 CSB also produced a video discussing the investigation.

 From the press release:

-The highlighted passage above shows one of the key failure modes in risk assessment: failure to act on the results.
-So what’s the point of conducting risk assessments if they are going to be ignored?
+The highlighted passages above show the key failure modes in risk assessment: failure to act on the results.
+So what’s the point of conducting risk assessments if they will be ignored?
 In a presentation in 2010, a colleague of mine made this statement:

 This is a fundamental truth.
-The risk assessment paperwork cannot protect a worker from a hazard, only action based on the report can do that.
+The risk assessment paperwork cannot protect a worker from a hazard; the only action based on the report can do that.

-When decision makers receive the results from a risk assessment process and choose to ignore it, or as the press release stated, “…extensions were granted by DuPont management…”, management is making a fundamentally flawed decision.
-The risk assessment process intentionally exposes the hazards in the scope of the analysis, and explicitly analyzes the probable severity of injury and occurrence.
-Once the analysis is complete, choosing to ignore the results, presuming that there is no evidence that the results are incorrect, amounts to negligence in my opinion.
+When decision-makers receive the results from a risk assessment process and choose to ignore it, or as the press release stated, “…extensions were granted by DuPont management…” management makes a fundamentally flawed decision.
+The risk assessment process intentionally exposes the hazards in the scope of the analysis and explicitly analyzes the probable severity of injury and occurrence.
+Once the analysis is complete, choosing to ignore the results, presuming that there is no evidence that the results are incorrect, amounts to negligence, in my opinion.

 Does this mean that we should not conduct risk assessments?
-Absolutely not!
-In the Western world, we are obligated to protect the safety of workers, including our colleagues and employees, as well as anyone else that may intentionally or unintentionally be exposed to the hazards created by our activities.
-We are morally and ethically, as well as legally, obligated.
+No!
+In the Western world, we are obligated to protect the safety of workers, including our colleagues and employees, and anyone else who may intentionally or unintentionally be exposed to the hazards created by our activities.
+We are morally and ethically, as well as legally obligated.